Yandex Cloud

 • res.attrs.invalid: Resource-level attributes failed validation.

-• scope.name: Scope name is 0 or over 200 characters long or contains non-unicode characters.
+• scope.name: Scope name is 0 or more than 200 characters long or contains non-unicode characters.

 • scope.attrs.invalid: Attributes failed validation.